freshrose/phinx/docs/migrations.rst

 Using the Query Builder
 -----------------------

-It is not uncommon to pair database structuree changes with data changes.
+It is not uncommon to pair database structure changes with data changes.
 For example, you may want to migrate the data in a couple columns from the users to a newly created table.
 For this type of scenarios, Phinx provides access to a Query builder object, that you may use to execute complex ``SELECT``, ``UPDATE``, ``INSERT`` or ``DELETE`` statements.